Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Introduction

 \section{Introduction}

-Hardware accelerators~\cite{nvidia_cuda, tpu-isca2016} have become a critical driving force for the recent breakthroughs~\cite{alexnet, goodfellow2014generative, resnet, transformer, chatgpt} in machine learning.
-They provide hundred-fold improvements in performance and energy efficiency in running deep neural networks (DNNs), and this has led to an increasing number of accelerators for tensor processing in recent years~\cite{tpu-isca2016, ane, nvdla, lauterbach2021cerebras, intelamx, armsme, diannao, eyeriss-isca2016}.
-However, extracting that performance requires writing high-performance accelerator code, which is time consuming and requires a deep understanding of the underlying hardware.
+Hardware accelerators~\cite{nickolls2008cuda, tpu-isca2016} have become a critical driving force for the recent breakthroughs~\cite{alexnet, resnet, transformer, chatgpt} in machine learning.
+They provide orders-of-magnitude improvements in performance and energy efficiency in running deep neural networks (DNNs), and this has led to an increasing number of accelerators for tensor processing in recent years~\cite{ane, nvdla, lauterbach2021cerebras, intelamx, armsme}.
+However, extracting that performance requires writing high-performance accelerator code, which is time-consuming and requires a deep understanding of the underlying hardware.

 To address this challenge, various compilers and domain-specific languages (DSLs) have appeared.
 For deep learning applications, compilers such as XLA, TVM, and Triton generate high-performance code, but they only support a few hardware backends, particularly CPUs and GPUs~\cite{xla, chen2018tvm}.
 Unfortunately, adapting compilers and DSLs to new hardware platforms with vendor-specific instruction set architectures (ISAs) and implementation-specific dataflow patterns requires significant engineering effort.
-In fact, software alone comprises 40-50\% of the development cost for new hardware~\cite{reuters2025openaichipcost,eetimes2023soccost,extremetech2018soccost}, even before considering the effort needed for end users to write and debug software for a newly developed chip.
+In fact, software alone comprises 40-50\% of the development cost for new hardware~\cite{reuters2025openaichipcost}, even before considering the effort needed for end users to write and debug software for a newly developed chip.
 Prior work in DSLs like Halide and Exo~\cite{jrk2013halide,exo} targets accelerators by providing primitives that make it easier to express tensor computation, but the onus of optimizing code written in such DSLs still lies on the accelerator programmer.